Tips to Help Freshmen Start High School Strong

 Parents should ask their freshmen how they’re doing on a frequent basis.
 You might get short answers, but your student will probably appreciate having your support.
 (Hint: Sometimes teens find it easier to talk with parents in the car, or while you’re both engaged in an activity, like raking leaves.)
 Monitor your student’s academic progress and watch for any changes in behavior or problems like substance abuse.
 Reach out to a school counselor for assistance if need be.

 Moving up to high school is entering a new stage of life, and while it can get overwhelming for students and parents alike, it can also be a positive journey with new experiences and new friends.
-So keep your eyes on the endgame!
+So keep your eyes on the endgame of getting a high school diploma!
 Getting a strong start during the freshman year is the first big step toward graduating four years down the road—and achieving success in “real life.”

 To learn how you can be more involved in your child’s education through online public school, visit the Connections Academy website.
 Or to learn about online private school, visit International Connections Academy’s website.